kion-dgl/Dash-Texture-Viewer/file_formats/texture.md

 # Texture Image Map

 Texture Image Map or "TIM" files are the texture format for the Playstation's memory bugger.
+A detailed explanation of their format can be found at [this wiki](http://wiki.qhimm.com/view/PSX/TIM_format).
 Rockman Dash uses this file format as well, but the file header has been adjusted to use the format of the file archive.
 The table below shows the byte layout for how the attributes are defined in the archive.